robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-behaviour/autumn-week-6-ect-video.md

 Rewards and sanctions are not the only way of encouraging positive behaviour.
 Teachers need to help pupils behave in a way that supports learning because they want to do it for themselves, but rewards and sanctions can help pupils to get there, so teachers need to know what the system in their school is.

 The more that pupils see a teacher behaving in the same way over time, the more likely they are to associate that teacher with those qualities.
 If teachers behave in a way that is consistent, pupils will feel that their teacher is consistent.
-This, in turn, creates a sort of trusting relationship that benefits pupils' learning.
+This, in turn, creates a sort of trusting relationship that benefits pupils’ learning.

 ### Presenter exemplification framing

-In the next example, you will see a model of one way to respond to a pupil who's been repeatedly off task.
+In the next example, you will see a model of one way to respond to a pupil who’s been repeatedly off task.
 As you watch, focus on the following:

 - Responds consistently to pupil behaviour.